Childhood and Education Journey of Max Scherzer in Timeline

 Discover the defining moments in the early life of Max Scherzer.
 From birth to education, explore key events.

-July 27, 1984: Max Scherzer's Birth
+July 27, 1984: Birth of Max Scherzer

 Others born on this day/year

-2003: Drafted by the St. Louis Cardinals (did not sign)
+2003: Drafted by the Cardinals

-2004: Played for La Crosse Loggers
+2004: Played with La Crosse Loggers

 2005: Big 12 Pitcher of the Year

-2006: Drafted by Arizona Diamondbacks
+2006: Drafted by the Diamondbacks

 January 9, 2012: Inducted into University of Missouri Hall of Fame

-On January 9, 2012, Max Scherzer was inducted into the University of Missouri Intercollegiate Athletics Hall of Fame.
+On January 9, 2012, Scherzer was inducted into the University of Missouri Intercollegiate Athletics Hall of Fame.

-November 29, 2017: Scherzer's first daughter born
+November 29, 2017: Birth of first daughter

-On November 29, 2017, Max Scherzer and his wife Erica welcomed their first daughter.
+On November 29, 2017, Max Scherzer and his wife Erica May welcomed their first daughter.

-July 4, 2019: Scherzer's second daughter born
+July 4, 2019: Birth of second daughter

-On July 4, 2019, Max Scherzer and his wife Erica welcomed their second daughter.
+On July 4, 2019, Max Scherzer and his wife Erica May welcomed their second daughter.

-January 30, 2023: Scherzer's fourth child born
+January 30, 2023: Birth of fourth child

-On January 30, 2023, Max Scherzer and his wife Erica welcomed their fourth child, a girl.
+On January 30, 2023, Max Scherzer and his wife Erica May welcomed their fourth child, a girl.